-(DASC3) Contact Hours: 67-76
+(DASC3) Contact Hours: 67-68

 Students who plan to eventually complete a bachelor's degree in the field of mathematics, natural science, physical science, education, or engineering are encouraged to follow the Associate in Science degree program.
 Program requirements of four-year institutions vary.
 It is imperative that the student choose the electives that will transfer to their selected four-year college and for the program in which they wish to earn a degree.
-This degree satisfies the requirements of the MACRAO Transfer Agreement as defined in the handbook section of the college catalog.
+This degree/concentration satisfied the requirements for the Michigan Transfer Agreement (MTA) as defined in the handbook section of the college catalog.